ORNL/GridKit/CONTRIBUTING.md

 ## Development Container
 A development container is available for all developers using VS Code to develop.
 This will automatically install all pre-requisite software you need to develop in GridKit.
 Any developer who wishes to use this setup can follow [this tutorial](https://code.visualstudio.com/docs/devcontainers/tutorial) and simply use the option "Reopen Folder in Container" rather than "New Dev Container...", which will automatically build the included container.

+## Electric Grid Test Cases

+When adding a new test case to to the repository using the GridKit input file format, you should follow the following guidelines to remain constistant with existing GridKit cases.
+For each test case, the associated README.md should contain the following:
+- A oneline diagram ($\geq$ 600 dpi)

+Continue more with standards, or give an example here.